 It is a stressful and often overwhelming feeling when studying for the HSC and trying to balance all subjects.
-With a plan in place and good foundations for learning, exam stress can reduce significantly so you achieve to your best.
+With a plan in place and good foundations for learning, exam study stress can reduce significantly so you achieve to your best.

 Give Yourself Space